ChildDevLab/Tasks/Zoo_Game/readme.md

 The behavioral version of this task has been used in previous papers (e.g., Morales et al., 2018; Development & Psychopathology).

-The current version was used adapted for EEG based on Grammer et al. (2014) and used for Morales et al. (under review).
+The current version was used adapted for EEG based on McDermott et al. (unpublished) and was further developed by Grammer et al. (2014).
+The current version is described and used in Morales et al. (under review).